Nikhil-Patil-RI/website-generator/README.md

 ### `repo_setup` Tool
 Automates the process of creating a new website project by:
-1. Cloning a React Vite template repository
+1. **Cloning a React Vite template repository directly to the base directory**
 2. Removing the .git folder from the template
 3. Creating a new GitHub repository
 4. Pushing the code to the new repository
-5. **Cloning the repository to the base directory for local development**
-6. Optionally deploying to AWS Amplify (planned feature)
+5. Optionally deploying to AWS Amplify (planned feature)

 ### `create_file` Tool
 Creates new files with AI-generated content: